apstrata/kinoma-sdk/README.md

 var apstrataClient = new ApstrataClient({"authKey":AUTH_KEY, "id":ID, "password":PWD, "url":URL});
 ```

-**Option 3.
-Use application owner's credentials
+**Note** Use application owner's credentials
+You can also sign your calls as the owner of the application.
+In that case you do not need to provide an id.
 var URL = "https://wot.apstrata.com/apsdb/rest"; // Replace with appropriate URL if needed
 var AUTH_KEY = "V71306F695"; // Replace with your Application key
 var PWD = "QE7B6AZ0D72A7771E3CA0A2FXDD65FBF"; // Replace with your Application secret